graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 If the client is not permitted to issue the GraphQL request then the server SHOULD reply with `403`, `401` or similar appropriate status code.

+Note: When the response media type is `application/graphql-response+json`, clients can rely on the response being a well-formed _GraphQL response_ regardless of the status code.
+The intermediary servers that do not understand GraphQL may use the status code to get some information about the shape of the _GraphQL response_.

 #### Examples